benjmin-r/cto.coffee/episodes/_posts/2018-08-26-ep03-developer-relations-with-felicitas-kugland.md

 date: 2018-08-26
 permalink: /episodes/03-developer-relations-with-felicitas-kugland
 published: true
-excerpt: Felicitas Kugland joined me for a chat.
-Feli is a Principal Product Engineer at an agency.
-And while that title sounds like you've heard it before at other companies, Feli and her employer are interpreting that position in a very interesting way.
-Besides working on client projects, Feli's is effectively working as a Developer Relations person, as one of the first in the company, and as such is also building the meaning of Developer Relations for the company.
 summary: Felicitas Kugland joined me for a chat.
 Feli is a Principal Product Engineer at an agency.
 And while that title sounds like you've heard it before at other companies, Feli and her employer are interpreting that position in a very interesting way.
 Besides working on client projects, Feli's is effectively working as a Developer Relations person, as one of the first in the company, and as such is also building the meaning of Developer Relations for the company.
 keywords: technology,cto,leadership,developerrelations,developer,principal,community,meetup,cake,conferences
 file: http://files.cto.coffee/ep03-developer-relations-with-felicitas-kugland/cto.coffee__ep03.mp3